 People with ADHD tend to be sensitive, which can leave them especially “vulnerable to feeling things more deeply and being more affected by situations and emotions,” Olivardia said.

 Genetics also may explain why ADHD and anxiety co-occur.
 According to Olivardia, there’s good evidence to show that ADHD and OCD have genetic underpinnings.
-(Here’s one study.)
-Studies from Massachusetts General Hospital suggest that 30 percent of people with OCD have ADHD.
+(Here’s

 How Anxiety Affects Treatment